US slashes troops, missile batteries from Middle East | DW | 19.06.2021

 Iraqi security forces are better trained and equipped and have taken on a greater role and responsibility for security in the country.

-Pentagon spokesperson Commander Jessica McNulty told AFP some of the hardware would be relocated, although she would not say where to, while some is returning to the US for maintenance and refurbishment.
+Pentagon spokesperson Commander Jessica McNulty told the AFP news agency that some of the hardware would be relocated, although she would not say where.
+Some is returning to the US for maintenance and refurbishment.

-In an email to AFP, McNulty said, "The Defense Department maintains tens of thousands of forces in the Middle East, representing some of our most advanced air power and maritime capabilities, in support of US national interests and our regional partnerships".
+"The Defense Department maintains tens of thousands of forces in the Middle East, representing some of our most advanced air power and maritime capabilities, in support of US national interests and our regional partnerships," McNulty said in an email to AFP.

-"What you're seeing is a realignment of resources with strategic priorities," a senior defense official said, adding, "there is still substantial presence, substantial posture in the region".
+"What you're seeing is a realignment of resources with strategic priorities," the official said, adding, "there is still substantial presence, substantial posture in the region".

 The Biden administration's much-anticipated defense posture review is due out next month.